sreelakshmithilakan/HR-Workforce-Intelligence-Employee-Lifecycle-Experience-Retention-Analytics/README.md

 ---

 #### Job Satisfaction vs Attrition

 **Purpose**
-- Examine the relationship between job satisfaction and employee turnover.
+- Assess how employee job satisfaction relates to attrition.

 **Insight**
-- Employees reporting higher job satisfaction levels exhibit comparatively lower attrition.
+- Attrition declines from **22.84%** among employees with the lowest job satisfaction to **11.33%** among those with the highest satisfaction, indicating a strong relationship between satisfaction and retention.

 ---

 #### Work-Life Balance vs Attrition

 **Purpose**
-- Analyze the relationship between work-life balance and retention.
+- Evaluate the impact of work-life balance on employee retention.

 **Insight**
-- Better work-life balance is associated with improved employee retention.
+- Employees reporting the lowest work-life balance experience the highest attrition (**31.25%**), compared with **14.22%** among employees with better work-life balance.

 ---

 #### Environment Satisfaction vs Attrition

 **Purpose**
-- Evaluate workplace environment satisfaction.
+- Analyze the relationship between workplace environment satisfaction and employee turnover.

 **Insight**
-- Higher environment satisfaction corresponds with lower employee attrition, reinforcing workplace experience as an important retention factor.
+- Attrition decreases from **25.35%** for employees with the lowest environment satisfaction to **13.45%** for those with the highest satisfaction, highlighting the importance of a positive work environment.
 ---

 # Page 3: Attrition Drivers & Workforce Risk Assessment